mergeability/mergeable/docs/validators/commit.rst

         oldest_only: false # Optional, Default is false.
 Only check the regex against the oldest commit
         newest_only: false # Optional, Default is false.
 Only check the regex against the newest commit
         single_commit_only: false # Optional, Default is false. only process this validator if there is one commit
+        message_type: '' # Optional, only check regex against the field specified.
+Default is '', which processes the 'message' field.
+Can also be set to 'author_email' or 'committer_email'
       jira:
         regex: '[A-Z][A-Z0-9]+-\d+'
         regex_flag: none